 where $r_{ij}$ is the distance between the beads.
-The energy of the bond $\epsilon_k(\alpha)$ may depend conditionally on the overall configuration $\alpha$ of the system (i.e. the other non-local bonding distances).
-With this flexible design of the bonding energy, the model can describe systems with non-local interactions that effectively allow for non-pairwise interactions in which the energy of a bond depends on the specific configuration involved.
-In this way, side chain interactions and temperature-dependent solvent effects such as hydrophobicity can be incorporated into the model in a mean-field way.
+The energy of the bond $\epsilon_k(\alpha)$ may depend conditionally on the overall configuration $\alpha$ of the system (i.e., the other nonlocal bonding distances).
+With this flexible design of the bonding energy, the model can describe systems with nonlocal interactions that effectively allow for non-pairwise interactions in which the energy of a bond depends on the specific configuration involved.
+In this way, side chain interactions and temperature-dependent solvent effects, such as hydrophobicity, can be incorporated into the model in a mean-field way.
 At a distance of $r_{ij} = r_h = 1.25$, a hard-core repulsion accounts for excluded volume interactions.
-At a distance of $r_{ck}$, a bond forms between two non-local beads which contributes a factor of $\epsilon_k(\alpha)$ to the total energy.
-Note that such a bond is either ``on" or ``off", depending on the geometric distance between the beads forming the non-local bond.
-If two beads do not form a non-local bond, they will collide elastically at the hard-core repulsion distance $r_h$.
+At a distance of $r_{ck}$, a bond forms between two nonlocal beads, which contributes a factor of $\epsilon_k(\alpha)$ to the total energy.
+Note that such a bond is either ``on" or ``off," depending on the geometric distance between the beads forming the nonlocal bond.
+If two beads do not form a nonlocal bond, they will collide elastically at the hard-core repulsion distance $r_h$.